mlochbaum/BQN/tutorial/expression.md

 <!--GEN
 Primitives ⟨"˜%`%Swap%Self", "⁼%3%Undo", "˙%""%Constant"⟩
 -->
 Another 1-modifier is Undo (`⁼`).
 BQN has just enough computer algebra facilities to look like a tool for Neanderthals next to a real computer algebra system, and among them is the ability to invert some primitives.
-In general you can't be sure when Undo will work (it might even be undecidable), but the examples I'll give here are guaranteed by [the spec](../spec/inferred.md#undo) to always work in the same way.
+Undo has a [specification](../spec/inferred.md#undo) that fixes results for some functions and modifiers, but allows implementations to go further.
+In the tutorials we'll stick to the required stuff, which is definitely enough to be practically useful.
 Starting with a *third* way to square a number:

         √⁼ 4

 But the most important use for Undo in arithmetic is the logarithm, written `⋆⁼`.
 That's all a logarithm is: it undoes the Power function!
 With no left argument `⋆⁼` is the natural logarithm.
 If there's a left argument then Undo considers it part of the function to be undone.
 The result in this case is that `⋆⁼` with two arguments is the logarithm of the right argument with base given by the left one.

         ⋆⁼ 10

         2 ⋆⁼ 32    # Log base 2
         2 ⋆ 2 ⋆⁼ 32
         10 ⋆⁼ 1e4  # Log base 10 of a number in scientific notation

-Another 1-modifier, which at the moment is tremendously useless, is Constant `˙`.
+Another 1-modifier, which at the moment is tremendously useless, is Constant (`˙`).
 It turns its operand into a constant function that always returns the operand (inputs to modifiers are called *operands* because *modificands* is just too horrible).

         2 3˙ 4